pantherale0/aiotelnet/README.md

 PyTelnet is a lightweight, asynchronous Telnet client for Python, designed for easy integration into modern async applications.

+Notice: AI has been used to generate parts of this project.
+It has been checked against Python documentation for correctness.

 ## Features

 - **Asynchronous:** Built on `asyncio` for non-blocking network I/O.